There are four ways the Town of Westfield assists residents in disposing of leaves:

 - Avoids issues caused by curbside piles: Eliminates the need for a large leaf pile in the street, as well as the related parking and drainage issues.

-Help Protect Our Storm Drains from Flooding
+Help Protect Our Storm Drains

 Did you know there are nearly 3,000 storm drains in Westfield?
 While the Department of Public Works team performs regular cleaning and maintenance of these drains, leaf season is the ideal time to supplement these efforts by participating in the Adopt-a-Drain program.
 Keeping the Town's storm drains clear protects natural watersheds from pollution and helps reduce localized flooding.
 To find out more, or to volunteer, visit the Adopt-a-Drain information page.